gibello/icar-rest-json/README.md

 The code may be cloned and embedded in your own code base, then modified to fit your needs.

-The ICAr REST framework was developed in 2011 for the needs of the CADES project (a software suite for design and optimization of physical systems), on behalf of EBM Websourcing company.
-It was financed by public funding from a french research project (ANR Siminthec).
+The ICAr REST framework was initially developed in 2011 for the needs of the CADES project (a software suite for design and optimization of physical systems), financed by public funding from a french research project (ANR Siminthec).